engineyard/ey-docs/pages/deploy-node.md

 * [Create your Node.js application][2]
 * [Deploy your Node.js application on Engine Yard Cloud][3]

-**Note:** If you already have a Node.js application in a git repo or if you want to deploy one of the Engine Yard test applications for Node.js, skip to [Run your Node.js application on Engine Yard Cloud][3].
+**Note:** If you already have a Node.js application in a git repository or if you want to deploy one of the Engine Yard test applications for Node.js, skip to [Run your Node.js application on Engine Yard Cloud][3].

 Additional information at the bottom of this page: